 In a time when organizations are determining how to manage talent in the current COVID-19 pandemic, this article offers a strategy and process that can guide organizations through this difficult period.
-Managing an organizational performance is a fundamental objective for any leader.
+Managing organizational performance is a fundamental objective for any leader.
 This process provides a strategy and direction for them to follow.

 A few US nuclear power plants (NPPs) have experienced a decline in operational performance due to shortfalls in considering and addressing the potential effects of organizational changes and personnel reductions.
 The aging demographics of the workforce, and pressure to lower costs associated with staffing, resulted in organizational changes and personnel reductions.

-Accelerant Solutions has assisted US nuclear power plant leaders with implementation of the People Health Committee© Program (PHCs) to correct these shortfalls.
-This article provides a high-level review on how to implement the People Health Committee© approach at your utility, develop a sustainable knowledge management process, and achieve the desired outcome of improving and sustaining operational performance.
+Accelerant Solutions has assisted US nuclear power plant leaders with the implementation of the People Health Committee© Program (PHCs) to correct these shortfalls.
+This article provides a high-level review of how to implement the People Health Committee© approach at your utility, develop a sustainable knowledge management process, and achieve the desired outcome of improving and sustaining operational performance.

 INPO Performance Objective Criteria CO6.6, and WANO Performance Objective Criteria CO6.6 states: The potential effects of organizational changes and personnel reductions are considered and addressed before such changes are initiated.

 Workforce studies continue to show a need to replace significant portions of the US nuclear power plant workforce due to aging demographics.
 Furthermore, the need to lower staffing-related costs due to electrical pricing competition for electricity generated from renewable methods is driving nuclear power plant staffing reductions.
 This requires nuclear power plant leaders to implement comprehensive workforce planning strategies to ensure people possess the appropriate knowledge and skills to safely and reliably operate their nuclear power plants.